chd-vicis/seng637-a4/seng637-a4-team_number.md

   <img width="600" alt="Screenshot 2023-07-26 at 5 24 32 PM" src="https://github.com/chd-vicis/seng637-a4/assets/61436662/88955810-62c9-4fc0-ab4a-37eea388738f"><br>
 - Mutation Statistics of Range Class - Before<br>
   <img width="300" alt="Screenshot 2023-07-26 at 5 25 34 PM" src="https://github.com/chd-vicis/seng637-a4/assets/61436662/c591613f-c6f5-47a4-bf51-5d1d9dcf99cb"><br>
   Since only 5 methods out of the 15 total methods in the Range class were tested, the Mutation Score mentioned above is not accurate.
-The following table shows the mutation score for each of the 5 tested methods and the total mutation score from these 5 tested methods in Range Class.
+The following table shows the mutation score for each of the 5 tested methods.
   |Tested Method| # of Survived Mutants| # of Killed Mutants | Total | Mutation Score |
   |-------------|----------------------|---------------------|-------|----------------|
   |Range.combine(Range range1, Range range2)| 6 | 27 | 33 | 82 %|